rfhb/ctrdata/docs/reference/ctrdata.md

 \*For DuckDB, the JSON extension is needed which can be permanently downloaded as follows.
 User sets a directory of choice for each new R
-session: `options(duckdb.extension_directory = "~/.duckdb_extensions")`
-Load and store in this directory; needs to be executed only once after a DuckDB install:
+session: `options(duckdb.home = "~/.duckdb")` Load and store in this directory; needs to be executed only once after a DuckDB install:
 `DBI::dbExecute(duckdb::dbConnect(duckdb::duckdb()), 'INSTALL json;')`

 ## 2 - Load information from clinical trial registers